 Elizabeth May - a fearless defender of justice, the environment and the cause of women and leadership - who's generously shared her time and insight with both me and the students.
 Also Carolyn Bennett, Sharon Carstairs, Myrna Driedger, Sue Hammell, Lisa Raitt, Linda Reid and Denise Savoie, who are all ongoing sources of encouragement and guidance.

-Hilary Pryor and May Street Productions and Educating Towards Change Society ETC generously supported the project through its development stages.
+Hilary Pryor, May Street Productions and Educating Towards Change Society ETC generously supported the project through its development stages.
 Many other private donors have expressed their faith in us through their gifts.

-Eva Schmieg, Miller Thomson LLP and J. Michael Hutchinson, Smith Hutchison Law Corp. gave generously of their time and advice.
+J. Michael Hutchinson, Smith Hutchison Law Corp. gave generously of his time and advice.

 Leanne Allen, Sally Armstrong, Kathleen Arnason, Dawn Binns, Maureen Bradley, Myrna Driedger, Kate Frieson, Dani Gagnon, DD Gaston, Veronique Herry Saint-Onge, Barbara Huck, Vicky Husband, Willeen Keough, Amy Marcus, Kerry Anne MacDougall, John Martens, Carol Matthews, Michael Mayzel, Dr. Catherine Murray, Sarah Neville, Peter McCoppin, Elizabeth Sarjeant, J. Scott, Sandra Sterling-Weicker, and Jennifer Sweeney, Mike Thomas, Judy Tomlinson, Janice Vansickle, Marian Van Der Zon, Marylou Wakefield.
 Deborah Nohr, Victoria BC School Trustee, and Susan Ruzic, Social Justice Coordinator of the BC Teacher’s Federation.

 Pilot Program in Victoria Schools